vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 "In Thy "'form, O Lord, I see the gods."

-"He bas sa body on which rast weapons and ornaments."
+"He has sa body on which rast weapons and ornaments."

 "All this s'universe is in His form 88 weapons and orna. ments."

 “The Supreme Being Armed with the coach, the chakra and the club is in the region beyond the universe of matter (tamas)"

-From the Pancharatra Sastra (Bhagavat Sastra ), it is learnt that this form of the Lord is of five kinds (1) The Supreme (Para Vasudeva ), (2) Vyžiha (Vasudeva, Sankarshana, Ani. ruddba and Pradyumna), (3) Vibhava (avatārs like Rama and Krishna), (4) Hārda and (5) archa (images worshipped in temples).
+From the pañcaratra Sastra (Bhagavat Sastra ), it is learnt that this form of the Lord is of five kinds (1) The Supreme (Para Vasudeva ), (2) Vyžiha (Vasudeva, Sankarshana, Ani. ruddba and Pradyumna), (3) Vibhava (avatārs like Rāma and Kr̥ṣṇa), (4) Hārda and (5) archa (images worshipped in temples).

-Details concerning them may be learnt from the Pancharatra sastra and from tradition.
+Details concerning them may be learnt from the pañcaratra sastra and from tradition.
 Bhagavan should also be considered as having endless glories or possessions (Vibhiti).
 For there are passages like the following which describe His vibhutis

 THE VIBHUTIS OF BHAGAVAN: LILÃ AND BHOGA:

 "These are the vibhūtis (glories) of Vishnu (i. e.)
 Brabma, Manu and others, time and all beings. "

 55. Manu; Smriti: 12-122 59.
 Ibid: 1-22-66 56.
 Bhagavad Gita: 11-13 60.
-Ramayana: Yuddha Kanda 114-25.
+Rāmayana: Yuddha Kanda 114-25.
 57. Ibid: 11-15

 61. Vishnupurana: 1-22-32 58.
 Vishnupurana: 1-22-76